How Students See Grades

 Guidelines for Students to Appeal a Grade

-There are 2 valid criteria for changing a grade.
+There are two valid criteria for changing a grade.
 The first is to correct a mistake either in the computation or the reporting of a grade.
 The second is through a formal appeal process.

 Clerical or Procedural Error in Reporting a Grade